mosip/documentation/docs/mobile-id-app-user-guide.md

 <img src="_images/mobile-app-confirm-passcode.jpeg" width="200" height="400">

-7. On the Home screen, you will now see a few options and icons with some tooltips.
+7. On the Home screen, you will now see a few options and icons alongwith some tooltips.

 <img src="_images/mobile-app-welcome-home.jpeg" width="200" height="400">

-### Generating credentials
+## Generating credentials

 It is recommended to keep your digital credentials (ID) with you at all times.
 To get started with the app, **add IDs** to your profile.
    * Once generated, IDs are safely stored on your mobile and can be renamed or shared at any time.